Epinephrine Auto-Injectors: Avoiding Accidental Injection

 The Bottom Line

-Anaphylaxis is a life-threatening allergic reaction, often to ordinary things like bee stings, peanut butter, or antibiotics.
-Life-saving auto-injectors are used to treat anaphylaxis.
-Use them safely to prevent finger sticks.
-Unintentional injection of epinephrine into fingers or hands can cause limited blood flow and injury.
-It sometimes requires a trip to the emergency room.
+Anaphylaxis is a life-threatening allergic reaction.
+Life-saving epinephrine auto-injectors are used to treat anaphylaxis.
+Use them safely to prevent accidentally pricking your finger.
+Unintentional injection of epinephrine into fingers or hands can limit blood flow and cause injury.

 epi pen

+Anaphylaxis is caused by the body's immune system releasing histamine and other substances.
 During an anaphylactic reaction, the airway swells and closes up, the tongue can swell, and blood pressure drops.
-Other common reactions that are not life threatening may include nausea, vomiting, dizziness, hives, or rash.
+Other common reactions that are not life-threatening include nausea, vomiting, dizziness, hives, and rash.

-Epinephrine relaxes the airway muscles, making it easier for the person to breathe.
-At the same time, it constricts blood vessels, helping to improve blood pressure.
-Most auto-injectors contain enough solution for one dose of epinephrine.
-It should only be injected into the middle of the outer area of the thigh muscle when a severe allergic reaction begins.
+Most EAIs contain enough solution for one doe of epinephrine.
+EAIs should only be injected into the middle of the outer area of the thigh muscle when a severe allergic reaction begins.
+Common EAI brand names include EpiPen, Auvi-q, Adrenaclick, and Symjepi.
+Generic products are also available.

 • Skin in the affected area feels cool or cold to touch.

-• Skin in the affected area appears dusky, pale or even bluish in color.
+• Skin in the affected area appears dusky, pale, or even bluish in color.

 • Capillary refill is delayed.